Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Your first or mother tongue can also determine which languages will be most straightforward or challenging.

-For example – A Korean student will probably take much longer to become fluent in Portuguese than someone from Spain or Argentina.
+For example, a Korean student will probably take much longer to become fluent in Portuguese than someone from Spain or Argentina.

 The writing system also makes a significant difference.